- This event has passed.

 Greek Orthodox Monks will accommodate you and offer you an explanation about the convent’s history, lifestyle, and mission.
 You can support them by buying handmade foods and icons.

 Once the visit is done, we will use the old stairs of the monastery to get down to Qadisha valley and have lunch by the river near the Company of Electricity in Kousba.

 Protect yourself and others around you by knowing the facts and taking appropriate precautions:

 Distancing from each other is a must.

 Cover your nose and mouth with your face masks.
-To keep it on, while we are on the bus.

 Clean your hands often by using hand gel or other.

 WHAT TO TAKE:

 Healthy snacks that will boost your energy include dried fruits, lunch, water, MEDICAL FACE MASKS, HAND GEL, a cap, sunglasses, and sunscreen.
 Wear comfortable walking shoes (A professional brand is recommended) and don’t forget to get a light jacket.
 DC members get a 20% discount on sports equipment in Sports 4 Ever branches.